 Review Male/Female Diversity at Bates

-When available, the chart below includes the male to female percentage among Bates' faculty, as well as students.
+When available, the chart below includes the male to female percentage among Bates' undergraduate students.

 Looking to attend a school where you can meet students from all over the United States and the world?